 PLEASE SIGN AND SEND TO EVERYONE YOU KNOW!
 PLEASE.
 IF WE WORK TOGETHER WE CAN BAN THIS!

-Origins: This piece is one of those examples that demonstrates a good petition never goes away, even when the issue it addresses has long since been settled (or was never really an issue in the first place).
-The "gay Jesus film" petition first hit the fan in 1984, and by the end of 1985 more than a million Christians had written protest letters in an attempt to have this non-existent movie banned.
+This piece about an upcoming “gay Jesus film” is one of those examples that demonstrates a good petition never goes away, even when the issue it addresses has long since been settled (or was never really an issue in the first place).
+The “gay Jesus film” petition first hit the fan in 1984, and by the end of 1985 more than a million Christians had written protest letters in an attempt to have the non-existent movie it referenced banned.

 Yes, non-existent.
-There never was such a film in production, but this petition continued to circulate anyway:
+There never was such a film in production, but petitions likes these were circulated anyway:

 Modern People News has revealed plans for the filming of a movie based on the SEX LIFE OF JESUS in which Jesus is portrayed as a swinging HOMOSEXUAL.
 This film will be shot in the U.S.A. this year unless the public outcry is great.
 Already a French Prostitute has been named to play the part of Mary Magdalene, with who Christ has a blatant affair.
 We CANNOT AFFORD to standby and DO NOTHING about this disgrace.
 We must not allow this perveted world to drag our Lord through the dirt.
 PLEASE HELP us to get this film banned from the U.S.A. as it has been in Europe.
 Let us show how we feel.